 We coordinated introductory calls with only relevant reporters at top-tier and trade publications including Bloomberg, Modern Retail, Adweek, Total Retail, Digital Commerce 360, and more.
 The long game was important to We Make Websites versus short-term, self-promotional stories.

-Within 30 days of our partnership kicking off, we rolled out a thought leadership program and increased brand awareness by securing executive interviews in meaningful outlets and publications that We Make Websites’ clients, partners, prospects, and future employees consume.
+Within 30 days of our partnership kicking off, we rolled out a thought leadership program and increased brand awareness by securing interviews for the company’s co-founders in meaningful outlets and publications that We Make Websites’ clients, partners, prospects, and future employees consume.

 While feature stories and client interviews with journalists were happening that resulted in case-study articles, Forberger Communications secured multiple bylined articles to highlight leadership expertise.
 Media outlets included:

-As the relationship continued, Forberger Communications was tapped to ideate content pieces such as blog posts and LinkedIn articles for We Make Websites’ executives that generated hundreds of social interactions each, and in turn, spurred new business discussions.
+As the relationship continued, Forberger Communications was tapped to ideate content pieces such as blog posts and LinkedIn articles for We Make Websites’ executives that generated hundreds of social interactions each, and in turn, spurred new business discussions and kept staff in front of prospective customers and partners.

 Forberger Communications conceived and developed an in-depth, blog series interviewing DTC founders based on a field marketing/community event, which was never intended to be content online.